laurentbarraud/AnimSprites/Readme.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/laurentbarraud/AnimSprites/refs/heads/master/AnimSprites-screenshot.jpg" width="500" alt="screenshot of the platformer" >
 </p>

+The goal was to implement a robust sprite animation system integrated with platforming mechanics such as movement, collision, and dynamic object handling.

 ### Features
 - 🎮 Smooth sprite animations for walking, jumping, and attacking